Exploring The History Of Schizophrenia

 Schizophrenia is treatable

-Schizophrenia is a psychiatric disorder that can profoundly affect both physical and mental well-being by disrupting normal brain function.
-Schizophrenia can impact cognition and impair a person’s memory, sensory perceptions, and behaviors
+Schizophrenia is a psychiatric disorder that can significantly affect both physical and mental well-being by disrupting brain function.
+Schizophrenia can impact cognition and impair a person’s memory, sensory perceptions, and behaviors.

 Similar to other mental health conditions like depression and bipolar disorder, schizophrenia symptoms tend to appear episodically, progressing through active and residual phases.
 The active phase usually involves intense symptoms like hallucinations and unusual thoughts.
 The residual phase follows and typically features lingering but less severe symptoms, such as impaired thinking and reduced motivation.